mloliveira-daitan/AppointmentReminderApp/README.md

 You can use the reminder application to call a number and do a simple gather menu.

-You'll need a phone number on the app platform.
-You can get one by following these steps:

-    Log in to the App Platform (https://catapult.inetwork.com/pages/login.jsf) Go to the My Numbers tab and select Get New Numbers Fill in the form for a number in your area and click the Search button Select one of the numbers and click the Get Numbers button

-Go to the reminder app, fill the "From Number" field with a Platform number and "To Number" field with a number you want to receive the call.
+Go to the reminder app, fill the "From Number" field with your Bandwidth Platform number and "To Number" field with a number you want to receive the call.
 Click on the Create Call button.
 In a few seconds, you'll receive a phone call in your "To Number" phone.

 You can go through the following options in your phone: